 Members of National Honor Society (grades 10–12) are not eligible to apply for this award.

 Previous recipients of this award are not eligible to apply.

 - Eligible members must first create an online accounton the NJHS website.
 Students who are under the age of 13 must submit a COPPA form to create an online NJHS account.

 - Accounts must then be verified by the NJHS adviser.
 After verification, members will receive an email confirming verification, and they can then use their account login to access the NJHS OAA application.

 - The link to the application will be available at njhs.us/students/the-njhs-outstanding-achievement-award when the application opens in January 2022.

 What does “good standing” mean?

-The phrase “in good standing” pertains to active members of the chapter who meet all membership obligations set by their chapter, i.e. GPA, service activities, expectations for character and leadership.
+The phrase “in good standing” pertains to active members of the chapter who meet all membership obligations set by their chapter, i.e., minimum GPA, service activities, and expectations for character and leadership.
 Members should check with their NJHS advisers to confirm they are in good standing before beginning an application.